As an Amazon Associate, I earn from qualifying purchases.

 a teal cast iron dutch oven full of creamy mac and cheese with broccoli florets.

-This broccoli mac and cheese proves that old cliché that picky eaters will eat any vegetable when it’s served with cheese sauce.
-Broccoli is a guaranteed hit when it’s folded into rich, creamy mac and cheese—and it all comes together in one pot, right on the stovetop!
+This broccoli mac and cheese proves the cliché that picky eaters will eat any vegetable when it’s served with cheese sauce.
+Broccoli is a guaranteed hit when it’s folded into rich, creamy mac and cheese—and it all comes together in one pot, without a roux, right on the stovetop!

 Ingredients